 Children and young people are highly valued at All Saints, and are nurtured through Children's Church, the Youth Group, the Toddler Group and Messy Church.
 Ministry in schools continues, with regular Assemblies at Queen Eleanor's School, school services in church, and 'faith days' in school.
-Involvement also continues with Onslow Infant School, and the Montessori nursery which meets in the church hall.
-All Saints hosts 'Prayer Spaces' for Queen Eleanor's School, either in school or at All Saints; and the Incumbent leads Harvest, Easter and Christmas services each year.
+In-